klpurves/Python_breathingApp/README.md

-# Breathe event marking task
+# Breath event marking task

 A simple task to facilitate event marking of inhales and exhales for the purposes of testing co-ordination with biophysiological wearables.